opensearch-project/opensearch-cli/README.md

 ```

 ### Integration Testing
-In order to test odfe-cli end-to-end, we need a running odfe cluster.
+In order to test opensearch-cli end-to-end, we need a running OpenSearch cluster.
 We can use Docker to accomplish this.
 The [Docker Compose file](./docker-compose.yml) supports the ability to run integration tests for the project in local environments respectively.
 If you have not installed docker-compose, you can install it from this [link](https://docs.docker.com/compose/install/)